-Private and Public Disability Insurance You
+Private and Public Disability Insurance

-can have both private disability insurance and disability insurance from Social Security.
+You can have both private disability insurance as well as disability insurance from Social Security.
 However, any benefits received from Social Security will be factored into what you may receive from your private policy.

 Common Riders